Macedonian nationalism: Origins

+The Internal Macedonian Revolutionary Organization (IMRO) grew up as the major Macedonian separatist organization in the 1890s, seeking the autonomy of Macedonia from the Ottoman Empire.
+It devised the slogan "Macedonia for the Macedonians" and called for a supranational Macedonia, consisting of different nationalities and eventually included in a future Balkan Federation.
+The IMRO initially opposed being dependent on any of the neighbouring states, and especially tried to hold back the influence of Greece and Serbia in the area.
+However, its relationship with Bulgaria was more ambiguous, but there was a fraction which firmly opposed any annexation from Bulgaria.
+Despite that the autonomism and separatism of IMRO members were supranational, they undoubtedly stimulated the development of Macedonian nationalism, particularly from the leftist activists.

-In the late 19th and early 20th century the international community viewed the Macedonians predominantly as a regional variety of the Bulgarians.
+In the late 19th and early 20th century the international community viewed the Macedonian Slavs predominantly as a regional variety of the Bulgarians.
 At the end of the First World War there were very few ethnographers who agreed that a separate Macedonian nation existed.
 During the Paris Peace Conference of 1919, the Allies sanctioned Serbian control of Vardar Macedonia and accepted the belief that Macedonian Slavs were in fact Southern Serbs.
 This change in opinion can largely be attributed to the Serbian geographer Jovan Cvijić.
-Nevertheless, Macedonist ideas increased during the interbellum in Yugoslav Vardar Macedonia and among the left diaspora in Bulgaria, and were supported by the Comintern.
-During the Second World War Macedonist ideas were further developed by the Yugoslav Communist Partisans, but some researchers doubt that even at that time the Slavs from Macedonia considered themselves to be ethnically separate from the Bulgarians.
+Nevertheless, Macedonian national ideas increased during the interbellum in Yugoslav Vardar Macedonia and among the left diaspora in Bulgaria, and were supported by the Comintern.
+During the Second World War Macedonian national ideas were further developed by the Macedonian Partisans, but even at that time it is questionable to which extent Macedonian Slavs had any nationality.As David Fromkin (1993, p.
+71) confirms: “even as late as 1945, Slavic Macedonia had no national identity of its own."
+Nikolaos Zahariadis (2005) Essence of Political Manipulation: Emotion, Institutions, & Greek Foreign Policy, Peter Lang, p.
+85, ISBN 0820479039."All of the rest - those who considered themselves Serbs or Turks or Albanians, and especially the great majority who considered themselves Macedonians - resisted the new policies and remained passive.
+The latter in particular saw no difference between the wartime Bulgarian regime and the interwar Yugoslav (in fact Serbian) government: both denied them their nationality, their language, political autonomy and free developmnet as a national unit."
+For more see: Jozo Tomasevich (2002).
+War and Revolution in Yugoslavia 1941–1945, Stanford University Press, ISBN 0804736154, pp.163–165.
 The turning point for the Macedonian ethnogenesis was the creation of the Socialist Republic of Macedonia as part of the Socialist Federal Republic of Yugoslavia following World War II.Modern hatreds: the symbolic politics of ethnic war.
 New York: Cornell University Press.
 Kaufman, Stuart J. (2001), p.
 193, ISBN 0-8014-8736-6.